-Kirsten Dunst's Road to Engagement: ''Crying Over Boys'' & Coming Into Her Own Before Finding Happiness With Jesse Plemons
+Inside Kirsten Dunst's Road to Starting a Family and Finding Happiness With Jesse Plemons

 AlphaX/X17online.com

-Then there was a brief bit of hanging out with The Strokes drummer Fabrizio Moretti in 2007, after he dated Drew Barrymoreand before he dated Kristen Wiig(it's a small world after all!).
+Then there was a brief bit of hanging out with The Strokes drummer Fabrizio Moretti in 2007, after he dated Drew Barrymoreand before he dated Kristen Wiig.

 But her next documented relationship came with former Razorlight frontman Johnny Borrell, who readily admitted later that he was a bit of a prat in those days.